Posted on July 25, 2016 in Substance Abuse

 There is an increasingly common perception in the U.S. population that marijuana/cannabis consumption is an essentially harmless activity that poses little short- or long-term risk.
 However, this perception is sharply at odds with the picture provided by modern scientific research.
 Prominent among marijuana/cannabis-related risks is the chance of developing cannabis use disorder, a diagnosable mental health condition recognized and officially defined by the American Psychiatric Association.
 Seventeen percent of all adolescents who regularly consume even small amounts of marijuana will eventually develop this condition, the National Institute on Drug Abuse notes.
 In teenagers and adults who qualify as habitual marijuana users by consuming the drug on most days, the rate of cannabis use disorder spikes to at least 25 percent and may rise to fully 50 percent.

 A craving is a strong or compelling urge to engage in a particular activity (typically an activity that currently produces pleasure or produced pleasure in the past).
 When cravings for substance use occur repeatedly over time, doctors can use their presence as one of the minimum two symptoms required to make a diagnosis of cannabis use disorder or any other form of substance abuse disorder.
 Drug cravings are heavily associated with conscious and unconscious drug cues that increase the urge to consume any given substance.
 In a person currently engaged in drug or alcohol consumption, cues and cravings can steeply increase the chances that substance consumption will continue.
-In an abstinent substance user, cues and cravings are key motivators for the onset of a relapse and a return to substance intake.
+In an individual recovering from marijuana abuse, cues and cravings are key motivators for the onset of a relapse and a return to substance intake.

 Emotions and the Amygdala